.

 Its distribution is highly disjunct with the subspecies being distributed as follows:

-C. o. hypochraceus occurs in Rondonia, Brazil.
+C. obsoletus hypochraceus occurs in upper Rio Madeira valley in central Rondonia, Brazil.

 Additionally, there are records from north Mato Grosso in Brazil, but it remains unclear which subspecies is involved.
 Most subspecies occur in highlands, but hypochraceus, griseiventris, and the southern populations of the nominate taxon occur in lowlands.
-It is uncommon to rare in most of its range, but commoner in south-east Brazil, where it is the most frequently encountered member of its genus.
+It is uncommon to rare in most of its range, but commoner in southeastern Brazil, where it is the most frequently encountered member of its genus.

 As other tinamous of its genus, it is a shy, ground-dwelling species, which usually is encountered singly or in pairs.
-It feeds on insects and seeds.
+It feeds on fruits, insects, and seeds.
 The female lays 4-5 deep pink to dark glossy brown eggs on the ground; typically in a small depression at the base of a tree.
 Its song consists of loud, high-pitches whistles, but exact structure and timbre vary over its range.

 References

-Birds of Venezuela by Hilty (2003) ISBN 0691092508
+Hilty (2003) Birds of Venezuela'' ISBN 0691092508

 External links